‘Father of the Bride’: A Playful Look at Poignant Traditions

 NR | 1h 32m | Comedy | 1950

-This film, based on a novel of the same name, pokes good-hearted fun at a doting father contending with the fact that, as he gives his daughter away in marriage, his baby girl isn’t a baby anymore.
+The film “Father of the Bride,” based on a novel of the same name, pokes good-hearted fun at a doting father contending with the fact that, as he gives his daughter away in marriage, his baby girl isn’t a baby anymore.
 Amid the laughs, it also salutes the sanctity of the traditions of marriage and family.

 Middle-aged Stanley Banks (Spencer Tracy) recalls how talk of his daughter Kay’s (Elizabeth Taylor) wedding first started.
-Kay, his darling “kitten,” coolly announces to him and his wife, Ellie (Joan Bennett) at the dinner table that she’s marrying the man she loves, Buckley Dunstan (Don Taylor).
+Kay, his darling “kitten,” coolly announces to him and his wife, Ellie (Joan Bennett), at the dinner table that she’s marrying the man she loves, Buckley Dunstan (Don Taylor).
 Shaken at first, Ellie soon joyously plunges into pre-wedding preparations.
 Shell-shocked, Stanley childishly conjures disasters ahead, especially of a financial variety.

 First, Stanley worries if Buckley is economically stable enough to provide for Kay.
 Next, fretting over minutiae at Kay’s engagement party, Stanley misses out on all the fun.
 Later, he taunts Kay and Ellie into trimming their church and reception guest list; he’s aghast at the ballooning bill.
-Finally, to save on expenses, he goes as far as to secretly goad Kay into eloping, then impishly pretends he’s too thoughtful a father to dream up such thoughtlessness.
+Finally, to save on expenses, he goes as far as to secretly goad Kay into eloping and then impishly pretends he’s too thoughtful a father to dream up such thoughtlessness.

 As the grand day approaches, Kay’s so frazzled that even a tiny misunderstanding ends up triggering her; she threatens to call it all off.
 Meanwhile, Stanley shrinks from his overblown fears of forfeiting Kay’s love and gratitude.
 And Ellie wonders if his antics will disrupt everyone else’s lovingly laid arrangements.